8 Great Sick-Day Activities

 Chase away those sick-day blues with these simple, laid-back crafts and games.
 Your child will be feeling better in no time!

 Hover over each Learning Benefit below for a detailed explanation.

-- Personalize Playing Cards by making each number a member of your family and pasting her picture in the center.
+Personalize Playing Cards.
+Make each number a member of your family and pasting her picture in the center.
 Go fish, anyone?

 - Read Together.
 It's the best anytime activity of them all!